'Gay cake' row in Northern Ireland: Q&A

 While he was not directly involved in the legal action, the Alliance Party councillor made an intervention on the eve of the court case to call for mediation.

-"Unfortunately it's pitched people of religious belief against lesbian and gay people and I think that's very sad.
+"Unfortunately it has pitched people of religious belief against lesbian and gay people and I think that's very sad.
 It's not the type of society that I want in Northern Ireland where we have that adversarial set-up," Mr Muir said.

 When the case eventually ended up in court, what happened?